cj2001/odsc_east_kg_2021/README.md

 This repository contains all of the software you will need to follow along with this workshop.
 It is mostly contained within the Docker container to ensure reproducibility among a variety of operating systems and environments.

+## Downloadable prerequisites

+In addition to cloning this repository, participants in this workshop will need to download the following:

+- All data will be accessed through public APIs and open source packages.
+These packages will be provided via Docker and/or venv.

+- All software will be provided and configured through the Docker container.
+This includes Jupyter lab, a variety of Python packages (particularly `spacy`, `wikipedia`, and the Python Neo4j driver), and the Neo4j browser.

+- We will be working with the Google Knowledge Graph API.
+Users are permitted 100,000 calls per day for free to the API, but will require an API key for the API calls.
+A link on how to create this API key is below.
+Once the key is created, it is recommended that you store in in a file named `.api_key` at the root level of this repo.

 ## Useful links